theriftlab/immanuel-python/docs/5-settings.md

 ### `default_aspect_rule`

 A dict which specifies a chart object's default aspect behavior.
-If a chart object does not have specific rules assigned to it (described below) then Immanuel will fall back to this setting.
+If a chart object has no entry in `aspect_rules` (described below) then Immanuel falls back to this setting.
 It has two entries:

 | Key | Value |
 | --- | --- |